How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 Despite the heavy death toll, deer populations can double every year.

-According to Stats, Hunters Purchased More than 15.6 Million Hunting Licenses in 2018 (Archery Trade Association)
+According to Stats, Hunters Purchased More than 15.9 Million Hunting Licenses in 2023 (Statista)

 Americans (between 4-5% of the population) have had a long love affair with hunting, trophy hunting, and poaching.
 What is poaching?
 Although there are license requirements for most hunters, poaching is a problem when individuals hunt and kill animals without the legal right to do so.